opendaylight/docs/LOCAL-TESTING-README.md

 ### Modified Files

-- `.github/workflows/gerrit-verify.yaml` - Enhanced standard verification with
-  local testing support
+- `.github/workflows/gerrit-verify.yaml` - Enhanced with local testing support
-- `.github/workflows/rtdv2-verify.yaml` - New RTDv2 verification workflow
-  with ReadTheDocs integration
-- `.github/workflows/rtdv2-merge.yaml` - New RTDv2 merge workflow with
-  project creation and building
+- `docs/index.rst` - Test change (can be reverted)

 This infrastructure enables rapid local testing and reduces the feedback loop for documentation changes.